SHOCKER: Starbucks’ purpose has (almost) nothing to do with coffee.

 The Value is more likely to change, more often.
 In fact, if you find that its typical that you review your product and service offerings on an annual basis – then its just as essential to review the value piece of your mission on an annual basis, because these are directly related.
 During that review, you won’t be making any changes to your vision – but you will use it as your guide to ensure your how always aligns with your why.

-Ready to make a shift in your brand?
-Join our free workshop to learn the exact steps you need to take to write your Vision + Value statements for clearer direction, stronger communication and deeper connections.
+Ready to make a shift in your brand? to learn the exact steps you need to take to write your Vision + Value statements for clearer direction, stronger communication and deeper connections.